 - Zhang X, Holt JB, Yun, S, Lu H, Greenlund K, Croft JB.
 Validation of multilevel regression and poststratification methodology for small area estimation of health outcomes.
 American Journal of Epidemiology 2015;182(2):127-137.

-There are several methods to try to get more specific data than the county-level.
 For larger counties, you can access county- or MSA-specific data from the CDC at http://www.cdc.gov/brfss/smart/smart_data.htm.
 However, using this data requires somewhat advanced analytic capabilities.
-In many states, you can access county level BRFSS estimates, and in some cases you can stratify those estimates by age, gender or race.
-You can find BRFSS resources for most states in our Finding More Data section.
+In many states, you can access county level BRFSS estimates, and in some cases you can stratify those estimates by age, gender, education, income, or race.